botanicus/tasks/README.md

 Today:
 - 7:50 Eat breakfast @current
-- Write a task management system @programming @important
+- Write a task management system @programming @important |

+--- # Scheduled tasks.

 2018-06-07:
 - Do something else

+--- # Contexts.

 Prague:
 - Something I have to do in Prague